duckdb/duckdb-web/docs/dev/profiling.md

 The `PHYSICAL_PLANNER` is responsible for generating the physical plan.
 The following are the metrics supported in the `PHYSICAL_PLANNER`:
 - `PHYSICAL_PLANNER` - The time taken to generate the physical plan
 - `PHYSICAL_PLANNER_COLUMN_BINDING` - The time taken to bind the columns in the physical plan
-- `physical_planner_resolve_types` - The time taken to resolve the types in the physical plan
+- `PHYSICAL_PLANNER_RESOLVE_TYPES` - The time taken to resolve the types in the physical plan
-- `physical_planner_create_plan` - The time taken to create the physical plan
+- `PHYSICAL_PLANNER_CREATE_PLAN` - The time taken to create the physical plan

 ## Setting Custom Metrics Examples